eric-forte/c-python-template/README.md

 LIBC = ctypes.CDLL(libname)
 ```

-At this point the functions are available to be called through the `LIBC` object.
-For example if one wants to call the `my_add()` function, one can use the following
+At this point, the functions are available to be called through the `LIBC` object.
+For example, if one wants to call the `my_add()` function, one can use the following:
 ```py
 LIBC.my_add(num_one, num_two)
 ```

 It is important to remember that C requires function arguments to be of the correct type in order to function.
 In Python, one can use the `ctypes` library's type definitions to cast Python variables to their appropriate C type.

 For example:
 ```py
 num_one = 1